Higher-order correlations between different moments of two flow amplitudes in Pb$-$Pb collisions at $\sqrt{s_{\rm NN}}=5.02$ TeV: Additional observables

 The predictions for $\AC_{a,b}(3,4)$ are shown in Fig.~\ref{fig:AC34_withModel}.
 As was already discussed for $\NAC_{a,b}(3,4)$ (Fig.~\ref{fig:NAC34_withModel}), the measurements for $\AC_{a,1}(3,4)$ and $\AC_{a,1}(4,3)$ are in agreement within uncertainties for both the data and the calculations.
-Furthermore, the predictions from the Jyväskylä 2022 and Duke 2019 parameterizations are both in overall good agreement with the experimental data.
+Furthermore, the predictions from the Jyv\"{a}skyl\"{a} 2022 and Duke 2019 parametrizations are both in overall good agreement with the experimental data.